ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

 - Initializer lists can be used to create and initialize arrays.

-- Square brackets ([ ]) are used to access and modify an element in a array using an index.
+- Square brackets ([ ]) are used to access and modify an element in an array using an index.
+The indexed array variable, for example array[index], can be used anywhere a regular variable can be used, for example to get or assign values.

 - The valid index values for an array are 0 through one less than the number of elements in the array, inclusive.
 Using an index value outside of this range will result in an ArrayIndexOutOfBoundsException being thrown.